- Published on

 - URL Objects:

-object for parsing and manipulating URLs.- Properties:
+new URL(url, [base]): Creates aURLobject for parsing and manipulating URLs.- Properties:

-).- Use Cases: Building complex URLs, parsing incoming URLs, safely encoding query parameters.
+href,protocol,host,hostname,port,pathname,search,hash,username,password.
+URLSearchParamsviaurl.searchParams: Methods to manage query parameters (e.g.,append,delete,get,set).- Use Cases: Building complex URLs, parsing incoming URLs, safely encoding query parameters.

 - XMLHttpRequest (XHR):